GuidesGuide

 2. Social life requires effort — Years of consistent effort

-3. Swedish is essential — For true integration
+3. Swedish is essential — Now also for citizenship, not just integration

 4. Career needs strategy — Learn language, set expectations